pawan6186/android-cookie-cutter-template/README.md

 # Android Template

-This template contains dependency and integration for allmost all commonly used 3rd party libs, initial project setup for MVVM architecture with jitpack.
+This template contains dependency and integration for allmost all commonly used 3rd party libs, initial project setup for MVVM architecture.

 ## Getting Started